javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 alert( message );
 ```

 It may be difficult at first to grasp what's going on.
-But looking more carefully we note that it's just an ordinary sequence of tests.
+But after a closer look we can see that it's just an ordinary sequence of tests.

-1. The first question mark checks for `age < 3`.
+1. The first question mark checks whether `age < 3`.
-2. If true -- returns `'Hi, baby!'`, otherwise -- goes to the right side of the colon `":"` and checks for `age < 18`.
+2. If true -- returns `'Hi, baby!'`, otherwise -- goes after the colon `":"` and checks for `age < 18`.
-3. If that's true -- returns `'Hello!'`, otherwise checks for `age < 100` and returns `'Greetings!'` if that is so...
+3. If that's true -- returns `'Hello!'`, otherwise -- goes after the next colon `":"` and checks for `age < 100`.
-4. At last, if all checks are falsy, the `message` becomes `'What an unusual age!'`.
+4. If that's true -- returns `'Greetings!'`, otherwise -- goes after the last colon `":"` and returns `'What an unusual age!'`.

 The same logic using `if..else`: